gmacario/gmacario.github.io/_posts/2015-03-28-workshop-arduino-pro.md

 root@Arduino:/#
 ```

+Look at "HWAddr" value for wlan0.

+When reset from factory, the YUN creates an access point named after the wlan0 MAC address.

-Connect to WiFi Network `Arduino YUN-90A2DAF01BD4`
+Connect to WiFi Network `Arduino YUN-xxxxxxxxxxxx` (in our case, this is `Arduino YUN-90A2DAF01BD4`).

+Once you are successfully connected to the YUN, browse the contents of <http://arduino.local> to access the YUN configuration page.

+Here I had some troubles, which I debugged as follows.

+As my laptop was running MS Windows 7 and I had Cygwin installed, I used the following commands

 ```
+$ ipconfig
+$ ping 192.168.240.1
+$ ping arduino.local
 $ ssh root@arduino.local
 ```

+Apparently in my case I was unable to get an IP address in the 192.168.240.x range from the YUN.

-TRICK: Set a static IP for your PC if you cannot get an IP address
+**TIP**: Set a static IP for your PC if you cannot get an IP address from the YUN.

 Open Network and Sharing Center